Education in Vietnam: Types

+The current Vietnamese government also maintains a national key university policy.
+This is a list of universities with high achievements and training quality, classified according to the scientific fields that the university offers.
+These universities will receive more benefits in operation and management, for example: priority to receive support packages to build training programs and facilities, approve projects to open new majors and education programs, being able to educate and self-award a doctoral degree without first approval from the Ministry of Education and Training.

 Other post-secondary forms of education also include junior college or community colleges, professional secondary schools, and vocational schools which offer degrees or certificates.
 Several universities offer college vocational degrees as well as shorter general and specific industry-tailored training courses.

 In the school year 2010–2011, Vietnam had 163 universities (including senior colleges and institutes) and 223 junior colleges, in which 50 senior colleges and 30 junior colleges are non-public.

 The presence of international universities are increasing.
-Universities such as PSB International College, RMIT, Eastern International University and University of Hawaii offer degrees in fields such as business, English as a Second Language and Information Technology.
+Universities such as PSB International College, RMIT, Eastern International University and University of Hawaiʻi offer degrees in fields such as business, English as a Second Language and Information Technology.
 Running an international education system in Vietnam is challenging.
 Quality control and affordability are key issues, as well as red tape.
 Additionally, in the past, Viet Nam had followed a Soviet Union model where research and teaching institutes were separated instead of being together.